splitgraph/seafowl-rfcs/text/001-wasm-udfs.md

 interested in using this in production to hold their horses and look for other alternatives while the WIT standard is finalized, I'd guess somewhere between 12 - 18 months from now.

+WIT is designed to be used with code generators; Seafowl need to load UDFs directly, so even when WIT is mature enough to be used, it might not be a good fit for the same reason Protocol Buffers isn't a convenient serialization format.

 ### WaPC